peterkuma/comble-mip-icon-les/README.md

 - `FixN_as0.68`: The **FixN** experiment.
 This sets the `alpha_spacefilling`
   parameter to 0.68 to reduce graupel formation.
 - `FixN_noice`: The **FixN noice** experiment.
 The `alpha_spacefilling`
-  parameters does not need to be set (no graupel).
+  parameter does not need to be set (no graupel).
 - `ProgNa_as0.68`: The **ProgNa** experiment.

 The experiment configuration files are shell scripts included by the `bin/les`